Now You Can Send Snaps That Last Forever

 They'll stay on the screen until you tap to close them.

 And Loop is the video version of that.
-It's basically a GIF .
+It's basically a GIF.

 Blake Montgomery is a reporter with BuzzFeed News and is based in San Francisco.